UL-FRI-Zitnik/blockchain-based-ontology-database/README.md

-# Master's thesis
+# Integration of blockchain and semantic web technologies

-Title: Integracija verige blokov in tehnologij semantičnega spleta
+This repository contains source code for the author's (Domen Gašperlin) master thesis, titled [Integration of blockchain and semantic web technologies](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=133281).

-Title (English): Integration of blockchain and semantic web technologies
+His work was further extended with additional analyses and evaluation for a journal paper (*TO APPEAR*).

-# Get up and running
+# Project setup

 ###
 #### Install [solidity compiler](https://docs.soliditylang.org/en/v0.8.0/installing-solidity.html)